- EET103 - Engineering Drawing I

 - EET438B - Sequential Digital Control and Data Acquisition

 Concepts and components used in data acquisition and sequential control systems.
 The course covers sensors, signal conditioning, analog-to-digital/digital-to-analog conversion devices, relay logic design and programmable logic controllers.
-A laboratory demonstrates lecture topics and gives students experience with data acquisition and control languages and ladder logic programming within a design team.
-Prerequisites: CS 202 or ENGR 222 or ECE 222 with a C or better; EET 438A with a C or better, or consent of instructor.
+Prerequisites: CS 202 or ENGR 222 or ECE 222 with a C or better; EET 438A & EET 438AL with a C or better, or consent of instructor.
+Co-requisite: EET 438BL.

 - EET439 - Microcontroller Application and Design